-When macOS High Sierra gets released later this fall, Apple will distribute it through the App Store.
-You need an internet connection, and the download will be about 6GB, so it’ll take a few minutes.
+Apple distributes macOS High Sierra through the App Store.
+You need an internet connection, and the download will be over 5GB, so it’ll take a few minutes.

 It’s easy to create an external installation drive.
 It’s also handy to keep around, just in case you’re in a situation where you rather use the drive than rely on booting in Recovery mode.

 Here are a couple of different ways you can create a bootable macOS High Sierra installation drive.
 First, let’s cover the items you’ll need and how to get them.
 Then we’ll go over the two ways to make the drive itself.